Summer Internships at the Wild Horse Sanctuary

 Wild Horse Sanctuary is located in Shingletown, California (Northeast of Sacramento, close to Redding)

 Internships are offered during summer sessions and entail 10 weeks of full-time work.
 Most internships are scheduled to begin the first week in June and end the second week of August.
 However, some flexibility is allowed to accommodate student's schedules.
+International students are invited to apply, as well.

 Internship responsibilities include assisting with daily horse care, feeding and ranch operations, assisting with weekend trail rides, and participating in wild horse identification projects.
 Additional projects are available and will be tailored according to student interests and the needs of the Sanctuary.